whleucka/dotfiles/nvim/.config/nvim/lua/stimpack/README.md

 - `:StimUpdate <plugin-name>`: Updates a specific plugin by its name.
 For example, `:StimUpdate plenary.nvim`.
 - `:StimGet <plugin-name>`: Displays detailed information about a specific plugin, such as its path, active status, and revision.
 - `:StimNuke`: **WARNING:** This command will delete *all* Neovim plugins from your disk.
 Use with extreme caution.
+- `:StimStatus`: Displays a list of all loaded plugins, indicating whether they are local (development) plugins or providing the short commit hash for installed plugins.
+It does not currently track plugin load times.

 ## Setup